This article may contain affiliate/compensated links. For full information, please see our disclaimer here.

 The History of Beer in Duluth

 The beer brewing industry isn’t a new or trendy thing in Duluth, it just looks a little different these days.
-Duluth has been in the beer brewing industry since 1859 which is right around the time .
-The current craft beer scene has definitely evolved.
+Duluth has been in the beer brewing industry since 1859 which is right around the time the railroad was established in Duluth as a part of the northern transportation hub using the railway and port on Lake Superior.
+Since then, the current craft beer scene has definitely evolved.
 No matter what brewery you’re talking about one thing is the same superior ingredients (lake superior water) see what I did there?! make great beer.
 So, be sure to try some of these delicious brews your next time in town or enroute to a Lake Superior/North Shore adventure.
 Now lets get to the best part, the beer and best breweries in Duluth, MN!

 The Best Breweries in Duluth, MN